 The initial training programme comprises ten weeks' classroom based training followed by ten weeks' tutorship.
 Training includes first aid, personal safety training, role and powers, community and race relations, the criminal justice process and all other subjects that enable PCSOs to carry out their role effectively.
-Initial training usually takes place at the Force Training Centre near Reading and PCSOs that live more than 30 crow miles away from the training venue will be offered accommodation.
+Initial training takes place at the Force Training Centre near Reading and PCSOs that live more than 30 crow miles away will be offered accommodation.
 Annual leave will not be permitted during the 20 week training period.